CrocodileZS/en2024/src/content/portfolio/index.md

 Role: Independent Developer

-**TL;DR:** Built and operated a subscription-based rental listing notification service that reached **103 paid subscribers** and generated **€2,530 in revenue within 2 months**.
+I independently built and launched a subscription-based rental listing notification service that gained **103 paying subscribers** and generated **€2,530 in revenue within two months**.
+Beyond development, I also handled product design and growth marketing, taking the project from idea to a validated business.

-Stack: Growth Marketing, Python, Web Scraping, HTML, Webhook bot
+Stack: Python, Web Scraping, HTML, Webhook bot, Growth Marketing

 ---